ArturoDent/find-and-transform/searchInPanel.md

 "find": <string or regexp or array[strings]>,    // if no find key or empty value, will use the selected text (as vscode does natively)

+"ignoreWhiteSpace": <boolean>                    // default = false, makes the find work across newlines and other whitespace

 "replace": <string or array[strings]>,

 "triggerSearch": <boolean or array[booleans]>,      // searches and shows the results